 Lung cancer is the leading cause of cancer death each year across the globe.
 Only 15 percent of patients with lung cancer are diagnosed during the earliest stages.

-However, screenings and emerging technologies including biomarkers, nonsurgical approaches to biopsy, novel therapies involving radiotherapy and immunotherapy are giving hope to patients.
+However, lung cancer screenings and emerging technologies including biomarkers, nonsurgical approaches to biopsy, novel therapies involving radiotherapy and immunotherapy are giving hope to patients.

 Low-Dose CT Screenings

 LDCT uses X-rays to take a picture of the inside of your lungs and is able to detect lung nodules.
-New guidelines indicate that screening for lung cancer in high-risk patients can save lives.
+New guidelines indicate that lung cancer screenings in high-risk patients can save lives.